Borito/RoyalCommands/README.markdown

 RoyalCommands is a general plugin with lots of commands.
 Yeah, that's my description.
 Go look at the [BukkitDev](http://dev.bukkit.org/server-mods/royalcommands) if you want a better one.

-RoyalCommands is coded in Eclipse 3.7.1 with the following libraries:
+RoyalCommands is coded in IntelliJ with the following libraries:

  * Bukkit
  * Vault